 Often, the most emotionally charged and stressful parts of a divorce with kids are related to figuring out child custody, child support, and other issues involving your children.
-At Plog & Stein, P.C., our Denver divorce attorneys can meticulously analyze your case and help you figure out your next steps.
+At Plog & Stein, P.C., our legal team can meticulously analyze your case and help you figure out your next steps.
 Our goal is to find solutions that safeguard your interests and the future of your children in the short and the long term.
 We can fight aggressively for you in any litigation that may be needed or help you reach an advantageous settlement agreement.

 The Complexities of a Divorce with Kids